Top 15 Cisco Viptela SD-WAN Interview Questions and Answers

 Cisco Viptela SD-WAN is the most widely deployed solution within the industry and its increasing demand can only be fulfilled by Network Engineers with SD-WAN designing and deployment skills.

 By any chance, if you being a Network Engineer, are going to appear for such a job role then here are the SD-WAN interview questions and answers that should be at your fingertips.
-These SD-WAN interview questions are curated by the combined efforts of some of the leading recruiters and SD-WAN technology leaders.
+These SD-WAN interview questions are curated by the combined efforts of some of the leading recruiters and our SD-WAN training leaders.